Every vehicle registered in the United Kingdom must be taxed if used or kept on a public road.

-The following vehicles are exempt and do not require vehicle tax to be paid on them:
+Vehicles which are exempt and do not require vehicle tax to be paid on them, include:

 A vehicle will also be exempt when it is being used solely under the following circumstances:

-If you do not intend to use or keep your vehicle in a public place or on a public road (such as if it is to be kept in a garage or on private land), you do not need to tax the vehicle, instead you must apply for a SORN.
+If you do not intend to use or keep your vehicle in a public place or on a public road (for example, in a garage or on private land), you do not need to tax the vehicle, instead you must apply for a SORN.

 If you wish to use the vehicle on the road again, you must apply to tax it first.